-*All the patriots who expose those that don’t, regardless of the cost.
+*All the patriots who expose and fight those that don’t, regardless of the cost.

 *The fact that God put extraordinary men–and women–in the colonies at the right time to found America.
 I’ve never thought that a coincidence.

-*The Constitution, which makes America different, in all of human history, and which can hold us together, if we take Mill’s advice.
+*The Constitution, which makes America different, in all of human history, and which will hold us together, if we take Mill’s advice.

-*All the pets I’ve loved, who lived such short lives, and who didn’t care about my too many failings.
+*All the pets I’ve loved, who lived such short lives, yet burned so brightly, and who didn’t care about my too many failings.